Visiting the Oldest chocolate factory in Sicily

 Taking this tour is really worth it, because apart from the ridiculous cost, it gives you a perfect idea of the processing.
 We were glad we did it.
 And, since I have already seen in the past the Millot cocoa plantation in Madagascar, watching how the raw material is then completed was definitely interesting.

 What you should know before you visit Antica Dolceria Bonajuto in Modica?

 One thing we recommend is to check with the shop about the guided visiting hours because it is organized only upon request.

 To be honest, I have a couple of suggestions for you.
 The first thing is if you ever buy an Easter egg, be aware that you are doing it for the chocolate and not for the surprise itself.
 Why am I saying this?
 We bought 2 for € 25.00 each and both of the eggs just had a low-quality keychain with a wooden cocoa bean.
 As you can easily imagine, kids who received them were not happy at all.
 The shop knew that they were for children, nevertheless, pity, they didn’t take care of that.

 And remember that even if the Bonajuto is the oldest chocolate factory in Sicily, it is now all renewed.
 The shop is modern, the lab is restored, and the machinery is contemporary.
 So, you are not going to perceive the antiquity.

 The small lab and the shop in the centre of Modica is the place where Bonajuto was built originally.
 There is a bigger Bonajuto chocolate factory outside of the city centre which was built later to satisfy the huge amount of demand.

-Last but not least, keep enough space in your luggage because once you try it you will definitely want to take it home.
+Last but not least, keep enough space in your luggage because once you try it you will definitely want to take it home because the Bonajuto chocolate is simply fantastic.
 And if you can’t do this, ask them to ship it for you or you can also buy online.
 It’s worth spending money for it.
 Don’t think twice, just do it, it will really be a precious gift.